General Overview of Retina Recognition

 Devices for Getting Retina Information

 One of the simplest tools for retrieving retinal data is an ophthalmoscope, which includes a light source and a semi-pervious mirror or a mirror with a hole located in the observation axis (at a 45° angle).
-However, the method requires a certain skill level and provides a limited investigation area.
+However, the method requires a certain skill level and provides a limited investigation area, which may be somewhat in dissonance with the liveness certification standards.

 Fundus photography is a more reliable and accurate approach.
 Based on indirect ophthalmoscopy, it employs a white light source to illuminate retinal area and a Charge-Coupled Device (CCD) sensor for scanning.
 As a result, images of the posterior segment of the optic nerve, yellow spots and the peripheral part of the retina can be obtained.